Pk13055/phealth-backup/README.md

 # Hostpital Management System

+## Experimental Branch

+- Adding changes here will mostly break stuff.
+Use this to test out latest features to merge into dev later

 ## Database setup

 Since we are using postgresql for the backend connectivity, and want to avoid